 Brian Gavin has a selection of their personal collection they have cut themselves for Princess, all coming with AGS certification as Excellent cuts.
 I would say this selection is Brian Gavin’s biggest strength.
 Click HERE to find them.

-Growing in popularity, the cushion cut is know as the romantic stone.
-Known for its sparkle in a candle lit setting.
+Growing in popularity, the cushion cut is known as the romantic stone.
+Known for its sparkle in a candlelit setting.
 Once referred to as old mine cut.
 It combines a square cut with rounded corners, much like a pillow (hence the name).
 Traditional cushion cut diamond shapes return light in a chunkier pattern than modern cuts.
 I would say that the cushion looks amazing in a vintage style ring.
-If vintage is your thing, cushion is a winner.
+If vintage is your thing, the cushion is a winner.
 They are not available in abundance, so online is the way to go.

-Cushion cut in an ideal shape are bottom heavy.
-When searching, find a Cushions with a depth under 70% and a table under 70%.
+Cushion cut in an ideal shape is bottom heavy.
+When searching, find Cushions with a depth under 70% and a table under 70%.
 Any depth over 70 runs the risk of extreme bottom heaviness.
 Causing the diamond to go lifeless and appear smaller from the top view.
-This is not to have you shy away from this purchase but thats just the nature of the shape.
+This is not to have you shy away from this purchase but that’s just the nature of the shape.

 BUYING TIP .

 - Cushion-Cut Diamonds are usually square but can be rectangular as well.

 - This Diamond was made for a vintage style setting and compliments the look.